 Sample and data sources

-Eight countries with the highest burden of neonatal mortality and accounting for over 95% of neonatal deaths in East Asia and the Pacific were selected for this study: Cambodia, China, Lao People’s Democratic Republic (Lao PDR), Mongolia, Papua New Guinea, Philippines, Solomon Islands, and Viet Nam .
+Seven countries with the highest burden of neonatal mortality and accounting for over 97% of neonatal deaths in East Asia and the Pacific were selected for this study: Cambodia, Lao People’s Democratic Republic (Lao PDR), Mongolia, Papua New Guinea, Philippines, Solomon Islands, and Viet Nam .

-To determine status of water and hygiene services and hygienic practices at childbirth, we undertook secondary analyses of data from national implementation reviews of early essential newborn care (EENC) conducted in the eight countries in 2016-17.
-All countries have introduced EENC, a package of evidence-based practices known to reduce preventable causes of neonatal mortality , in health facilities beginning first with hospitals.
+To determine status of water and hygiene services and hygienic practices at childbirth, we undertook secondary analyses of data from national implementation reviews of early essential newborn care (EENC) conducted in the seven countries in 2016-17.
+Data were also available from an eighth country but excluded due to the very small sample size of hospitals included in the implementation review.
+All the seven countries have introduced EENC, a package of evidence-based practices known to reduce preventable causes of neonatal mortality , in health facilities with at least 50 deliveries per year beginning first with hospitals.
 Implementation of EENC involves clinical coaching for staff on childbirth and immediate newborn care, formation of hospital EENC teams who monitor quality of care, and use of data to inform improvements in hospital policies and protocols, clinical practices and work environments, including WASH services .

 Annual or biennial national implementation reviews assess childbirth and newborn care in a sample of hospitals that have introduced EENC .
 For these reviews, the sampling frame is all hospitals implementing EENC, with random selection of three national or regional tertiary hospitals, 4-12 provincial hospitals and 2-4 district hospitals within each of the provinces sampled.
 Countries with lower rates of EENC implementation have smaller sample sizes.
 Larger countries such as Philippines and Viet Nam conduct stratified sampling in the main administrative regions of the country and have larger sample sizes.